-You may or may not have a dressing in place when you go home, depending on how long you are in hospital.
-If you do have a dressing, this should remain in place until you are instructed to remove it by your surgeon or nurse.
+You will have a dressing in place when you go home.
+This should remain in place until you are instructed to remove it by your surgeon or nurse.
 Do not change it unless:-

-- It becomes loose - It becomes wet
+- it becomes loose - · it becomes wet

-If the surrounding area becomes hot and red or if there is a discharge from the wound - then you must inform the hospital or your GP.
+If the surrounding area becomes hot and red or if there is a discharge from the wound must inform the hospital or your GP.